shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 }
 ```

-To verify anything works you can see in the http response a new response header `X-Cache`.
-It shows us was it an cache hit or not.
+To verify if it works, you can look for a new response header `X-Cache` in the http response.
+It shows you if it was a cache hit or miss.